Turtle Class

 Maths

-In Maths, we’ll be focusing on multiplication and division, including counting in 2s, 5s,
+In Maths, we’ll be building their confidence in multiplication and division, including counting in 2s, 5s,

 10s (and 3s for Year 2), making equal groups, exploring arrays and learning key